epogrebnyak/econometrics-navigator/source/references.md

 - Engle, Robert F., and Clive WJ Granger.
 “Co-integration and error correction: representation, estimation, and testing.”
 Econometrica: journal of the Econometric Society (1987): 251-276.

+- Fisher's foundational 1922 paper ["On the mathematical foundations of theoretical statistics"](http://l.academicdirect.org/Horticulture/GAs/Refs/Fisher_1922_Estimation.pdf)(has a vocabulary attached at the start of the article)

+- [Efron, 2013, "A 250-year argument: Belief, behavior, and the bootstrap"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.306.4592&rep=rep1&type=pdf), summary of the Bayesian/Frequentist debate:

+> The frequentist bandwagon really got rolling in the early 1900s.
+Ronald Fisher developed the maximum likelihood theory of optimal estimation, showing the best possible behavior for an estimate, and Jerzy Neyman did the same for confidence intervals and tests.
+Fisher’s and Neyman’s procedures were an almost perfect fit to the scientific needs and the computational limits of twentieth century science, casting Bayesianism into a shadow existence.

 ### Popular

 - [A PANIC ATTACK ON UNIT ROOTS AND COINTEGRATION Econometrica , Vol. 72, No. 4 (July, 2004), 1127–1177](http://www.columbia.edu/~jb3064/papers/2004_A_panic_attack_on_unit_roots_and_cointegration.pdf)